Linux kernel: Security

-Relation with Linux distributions

-Most Linux users run a kernel supplied by their Linux distribution.
-Some distributions ship the "vanilla" or "stable" kernels.
-However, several Linux distribution vendors (such as Red Hat and Debian) maintain another set of Linux kernel branches which are integrated into their products.
-These are usually updated at a slower pace compared to the "vanilla" branch, and they usually include all fixes from the relevant "stable" branch, but at the same time they can also add support for drivers or features which had not been released in the "vanilla" version the distribution vendor started basing their branch from.
+In 2024, researchers disclosed that the Linux kernel contained a serious vulnerability, CVE-2024-50264, located in the AF_VSOCK subsystem.
+This bug is a use-after-free flaw, a class of memory corruption issue that occurs when a program continues to use memory after it has been freed.
+Such flaws are particularly dangerous in the kernel, as they can allow attackers to escalate privileges.
+The bug was resolved in May 2025.

-Legal aspects
+Legal

 Licensing terms

 Initially, Torvalds released Linux under a license which forbade any commercial use.
 This was changed in version 0.12 by a switch to the GNU General Public License version 2 (GPLv2).
 This license allows distribution and sale of possibly modified and unmodified versions of Linux but requires that all those copies be released under the same license and be accompanied by - or that, on request, free access is given to - the complete corresponding source code.
 Torvalds has described licensing Linux under the GPLv2 as the "best thing I ever did".

 The Linux kernel is licensed explicitly under GNU General Public License version 2 only (GPL-2.0-only) with an explicit syscall exception (Linux-syscall-note), without offering the licensee the option to choose any later version, which is a common GPL extension.
 Contributed code must be available under GPL-compatible license.

 There was considerable debate about how easily the license could be changed to use later GPL versions (including version 3), and whether this change is even desirable.
 Torvalds himself specifically indicated upon the release of version 2.4.0 that his own code is released only under version 2.
 However, the terms of the GPL state that if no version is specified, then any version may be used, and Alan Cox pointed out that very few other Linux contributors had specified a particular version of the GPL.

 In September 2006, a survey of 29 key kernel programmers indicated that 28 preferred GPLv2 to the then-current GPLv3 draft.
 Torvalds commented, "I think a number of outsiders... believed that I personally was just the odd man out because I've been so publicly not a huge fan of the GPLv3."
 This group of high-profile kernel developers, including Torvalds, Greg Kroah-Hartman and Andrew Morton, commented on mass media about their objections to the GPLv3.
 They referred to clauses regarding DRM/tivoization, patents, "additional restrictions" and warned a Balkanisation of the "Open Source Universe" by the GPLv3.
-Linus Torvalds, who decided not to adopt the GPLv3 for the Linux kernel, reiterated his criticism even years later.
+Torvalds, who decided not to adopt the GPLv3 for the Linux kernel, reiterated his criticism even years later.